Richardaeld/Fat_Racoon_Kitchen/README.md

         + Originally tried using `<svg><polygon></svg>`, however this would not hold or duplicate an acceptable `repeating-linear-gradient`.
     + Thought(s):
         + Found solution at [MDN using a clip-path:polygon](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path).
-+ If a user has over ten favorited recipes then they might not be able to delete a recipe from their profile's favorite list.
++ If a user has over ten favorited recipes they might not be able to delete a recipe from their profile's favorite list.
     + Caused by:
-        + Having over ten favorite recipes and wanting to remove a recipe that's outside the **10 Recently Favorited Recipes** ten recipe ceiling.
+        + Having over ten favorite recipes and wanting to remove a recipe that's outside the **10 Recently Favorited Recipes**'s ten recipe ceiling.
     + Attempted Fix(s):
         + None, discovered to late in project to attempt a fix.
     + Thought(s):
-        + The original fix, added the ability to remove recipes from the users favorite list while they were on their profile page.
-This was added to allow users to remove recipes that have been deleted and would not be otherwise removable from their favorites list.
+        + The original fix, added the ability to remove recipes from the users favorite list while the user was on their profile page.
+This was added to allow users to remove recipes that had been deleted and would not be otherwise removable from their favorites list.
-        + The narrow scoped fix doesn't take into consideration if a user has over ten favorites and one of the original favorited recipes was deleted.
+        + The narrow scoped fix doesn't take into consideration if a user has over ten favorites and one of the original favorite recipes was deleted.
-        + Expanding up on the Jinja template `search_bar_returns.html` to allow removal of a favorite recipe would be a fix for this issue.
+        + Expanding upon the Jinja template `search_bar_returns.html` to allow removal of a favorite recipe would be a fix for this issue.

 # Deployment
+## Deploy Clone in GitHub - GitPod
++ Go to the location of the original repository in GitHub, [https://github.com/Richardaeld/Fat_Racoon_Kitchen](https://github.com/Richardaeld/Fat_Racoon_Kitchen).
++ Click on the **Code** button to get the drop down menu.
++ Copy the HTTPS address provided.
++ Create a new GitHub/GitPod project (to house the new clone) and then open this new project.
++ Go to the Bash and type, `git clone <HTTP>`, paste the HTTPS address found in the GitHub page (don't forget the space after "clone"), and press enter.
++ The clone will be created within a new the folder called, "Fat_Racoon_Kitchen" (name of the original repository).
++ Unpack everything from this new folder to the root of the GitPod project tree and the project will be setup within GitPod (minus the database which we will setup shortly).
++ Open up the file `run.py` and search for "head_chef".
++ Update the "fat_raccoon" to your new head chef's username.

 ## Setup Structure on GitPod for Developers
 ### Flask
 + Install Flask.
-    + In bash (of GitPod) type, `pip3 install Flask` and press enter.
+    + In bash (of GitPod clone) type, `pip3 install Flask` and press enter.
 + Create Python env file.
-    + Create a new file called `env.py` in root directory of GitPod.
+    + Create a new file called `env.py` in root directory of GitPod clone.
         + Add `env.py` to `gitignore` file (NEVER PUSH THIS FILE).
-If `gitignore` does not exist create it in root directory of GitPod.
+If `gitignore` does not exist, create it in the root directory of the GitPod clone.
         + Add `__pycache__/` to `gitignore` file (NEVER PUSH THIS FILE)
             + Within `env.py` create the lines:
                 + `import os`